ivanvoitovych/tour-of-heroes/step-5.md

 </div>
 ```

-And now try to refresh the page, click on one of the heros, and edit the name.
+And now try to refresh the page, click on one of the heroes, and edit the name.
 You will notice how that name is changing accordingly on the page.

 ## Let's make some styling